rabbitmq/rabbitmq-website/site/oauth2-examples.md

 the OAuth 2.0 plugin supports mapping of a scope aliases (arbitrary scope values or "names") to one or more scopes in the format that follows the RabbitMQ OAuth 2.0 plugin conventions.

-See below a sample RabbitMQ configuration where we map `api://rabbitmq:Read.All` custom scope to `rabbitmq.read:*/*` RabbitMQ scope.
+See below a sample RabbitMQ configuration where you map `api://rabbitmq:Read.All` custom scope to `rabbitmq.read:*/*` RabbitMQ scope.

 <pre class="lang-erlang">